 - Awarding and Disbursement of FA is ongoing

 - NEW!
 Text Us!
 You can text all staff.
-For a listing of text numbers, visit: https://financialaid.fullcoll.edu/staff.html
+For a listing of text numbers, visit: the Financial Aid contact page

 Appeals are still being accepted for spring Satisfactory Academic Progress (SAP), as well as fall and spring California College Promise Grant (CCPG).
 If approved, your payment will be the same for spring, and your fees would still be waived for CCPG for fall and spring, as if you had submitted them sooner…there is only a delay in funds being received, not a reduction in the amount of them.

-We resumed remote services yesterday.
-This included the options listed below.
-Soon, we will be continuing to assist you to the best of our ability via telephone on Q Less, and we will soon be launching remote advising for financial aid, also via Q Less, which will be new to us and temporarily replace our in person and Financial Aid open lab.
+We will be continuing to assist you to the best of our ability via telephone on Q Less, and remote advising for financial aid, also via Q Less.

 Federal Work Study Students